apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 * **Input Predicate B (filters within A)**: `[Select 10, Skip 40]` (within the 50 selected rows, only the first 10 survive B)

 **How it runs**:
-Traverse both lists at once, zipper-style:
+Think of it like a zipper: we traverse both lists simultaneously...

 1. **First 100 rows**: A is Skip → result is Skip 100.
 2. **Next 50 rows**: A is Select.
 Look at B: